“Inquiry” is a general term that includes:

-To initiate an inquiry, customers must call 800-222-1811 within the time limits listed in Exhibit 921.2.
-Customers will be asked to provide information regarding the mailing, including but not limited to the following:
+To initiate an inquiry by telephone, customers must call 800-222-1811 within the time limits listed in Exhibit 921.2.
+The Postal Service asks the customer to provide information regarding the mailing, including but not limited to the following:

-- Mailing receipt number or barcode number of the article.
+- The USPS Tracking number that appears on the receipt, mailing receipt number, or barcode number of the article.

-- Names and addresses of the mailer and addressee.
+- The names and addresses of the mailer and addressee.

-After the Postal Service customer provides the agent with the relevant mailing information, the International Research Group will correspond with the appropriate foreign post and advise the customer of the results of the inquiry.
-For inquiries on registered items and insured and ordinary parcels, customers must allow foreign posts approximately 60 days to research and respond to the International Research Group.
+After the Postal Service customer provides the relevant mailing information either by telephone or online, the International Research Group will correspond with the appropriate foreign post and advise the customer of the results of the inquiry.
+For inquiries on Priority Mail International items, insured or ordinary parcels, or Registered Mail items, customers must allow foreign posts approximately 60 days to research and respond to the International Research Group.
 When there is a determination that an item has been lost, the International Research Group will mail a claim packet to the customer.
 The packet will include a letter of instruction on how to complete and submit the claim.

 The U.S. Postal Service will initiate an inquiry within the time frames specified in 921.2 with the destination postal administration in any case involving an Priority Mail Express International item, a registered item, or an insured or ordinary parcel that has not been delivered.
 Inquiries are not accepted for ordinary letters, Priority Mail International Flat Rate Envelopes, Priority Mail International Small Flat Rate Priced Boxes, or M-bags.
 For nondelivery of Global Express Guaranteed shipments, see 212.46.